 What Is The Principle Of Co-Parenting?

-Here are a few ideas that are suggested as per the principle of co-parenting:
+Here are a few of our best suggestions regarding co-parenting:

-- As per the principle of co-parenting, a child will always have the right to maintain the same type of and a stable relationship with both the parents, even after the parents go for a separation or a divorce.
+- A child will always have the right to maintain the same type of and a stable relationship with both the parents, even after the parents separate or divorce.
 The same will be applied in all cases, unless one of the parents is deemed to be unfit for the safety and welfare of the child.
 In such cases, a governing authority will decide which parent will have the main rights of a parent.

 - The principle of co-parenting also believes strongly in giving the right of access to the children to both the parents, and not exclusively to only one parent.
 It believes that when both parents share the responsibility of bringing up the child, it will be more beneficial for the child’s overall development and well-being.